Fees And Expenses

-Shareholders want to make money and a good manager can make an enormous difference to your long-term returns.
-Persistent outperformance can dwarf even the most expensive fees, however, compounded, high fees can really eat into a fund.
+Shareholders want to get the most out of investments and good managers make an enormous difference to long-term returns.
+Consistent outperformance can make even the most expensive fees look like good value.
+However, high fees can bite hard into returns, especially when compounded.

-Unless an investment company manages its own investments (and there are quite a few that do – these are called self-managed funds), the fund will need to hire an external manager and these want paying.
-There is no standard way of working out the management fee but here we have tried to explain some of the most common ones
+Some investment companies manage their own investments.
+These are commonly called self-managed funds.
+A majority hire an external manager.
+There is no standard way of working out the management fee but these are some of the most common mechanisms:

-Some fees are tiered so that higher fees are charged on the first £xm of assets, a lower fee on the next £xm and so on.
-This is a welcome thing for larger funds.
+Some fees are tiered.
+Higher fees are charged on, for example, the first £100 million of assets, a lower fee on the next £100 million and so on.

-Performance fees often attract bad press because many have been badly thought out.
-Whether by accident or design some managers have walked away with enormous sums of money just for having one good year, sometimes without even beating any benchmark.
-Designing a good performance fee is all about aligning the manager’s interests with the shareholder.
+Some management contracts mix a basic percentage with additional fees payable relative to investment performance.
+Performance fees sometimes attract bad press but that is usually because the contracts have been badly thought out.
+Whether by accident or design some managers have walked away with enormous sums of money for having just one good year, sometimes without even beating any benchmark.
+Designing a good performance fee is all about aligning managers’ and shareholders’ interests.

-First you need a benchmark or a hurdle; whether this is an index or a peer group average or a return based on outperforming the risk free rate depends on the fund.
-Some funds (mainly hedge funds and private equity funds) get performance fees just for making profits; some people think this is setting the bar too low.
+Performance fees are usually calculated with reference to a benchmark or a hurdle.
+Among many others, this could an index, a peer group average or set relative to the rate of return of an investment with low risk of financial loss.
+Rates of inflation may also be used.
+A few funds, mainly hedge funds and private equity funds, get performance fees just for making profits; some people think this is setting the bar too low.

-Then you need a high watermark so that fees only accrue if the net asset value has risen since the last time a fee was paid.
+Ideally performance fees may only be earned if the NAV has risen since the last time a fee was paid (this is referred to as the high watermark).
 Funds that invest in volatile assets can alternate between very good and bad years.
-If they manage to earn a performance fee every time the assets go up, over the long term shareholders can end up seeing money being paid out while the net asset value drifts sideways or even falls.
+If managers earn a performance fee for good years, but fail to suffer commensurately in worse years, shareholders can find themselves paying performance fees over the longer term even if NAV drifts sideways or falls.

-Good performance fees should encourage long-term thinking.
-One of the easiest ways to do that is to insist that performance fees are paid in shares in the fund that cannot be sold for a number of years.
-More complicated fees use claw-backs or only vest over multi-year periods.
+Good performance fees should encourage long-term thinking because most investors have long-term value horizons.
+One way to align managers’ and shareholders’ interests is to pay performance fees in shares in the fund rather than cash.
+These work best if the share-based payments cannot be sold for a number of years.
+Variations might include clawback arrangements triggered by subsequent underperformance, or fees that are earned over multi-year periods.